breakin/snestistics/docs/tutorial-annotations.md

     /* mI 80      808304 60          */ rts
 ~~~~~~~~~~

 Well we don't know what it does (yet) and it is often hard to say without context, but what we can say is that it looks like a function.
-Let's add an annotation for it just for fun in tutorial2.labels:
+Let's add an annotation for it just for fun in pinball.labels:

 ~~~~~~~~~~
 function 8082CC 808304 Unknown1